-According to one body of research, those who took to the internet to shoot down the ‘5G spread the coronavirus’ conspiracy theory actually helped it gain traction.
+Those who took to the internet to shoot down the ‘5G spread the coronavirus’ conspiracy theory actually popularised it.

 Now, while it’s easy to blame him and others who share his view, it seems that some of the blame should be attributed to those who believe the theory is absolute tosh.
 Back in January, the Journal of Medical Internet Research examined tweets that discussed the link between COVID-19 and the theory.
 While the journal surmised that the sheer number of tweets lifted the topic to Twitter’s trending bar, the kicker is that the number of tweets that expressed doubt over the theory outnumbered those who supported it.
 As the researchers put it, “when users joined the discussion to dispel, ridicule, or piggyback on the hashtag, the topic was raised to new heights and had increased visibility.”

 “The 5G and COVID-19 conspiracy theory became a trending topic on Twitter, which we saw and this initially sparked our interest in the subject,” explained study author Wasim Ahmed.

 However, this isn’t strictly confined to the realms of the internet, as back in May, ten people were arrested in Melbourne, demonstrating against “self-isolating, social distancing, tracking apps 5G being installed.”